The Ultimate Guide To Giving Fees For Churches [2024 Edition]

 About 28% of Pushpay’s revenue comes from monthly subscription costs; 72% comes from rev-share.
 Meaning, the extra 1% or so they add to inflate the processing fee translates to about ¾ of their overall revenue.

-Pushpay subscription revenue vs. processing revenue
+Pushpay subscription revenue vs. processing revenue.

 To be clear: